c21u/dcc-admin-dashboard/docs/GETTING_STARTED.md

 You now have a working Admin Dashboard installation.

 ## Configuring your first templates
-After your first administrator login, you will need to create your first set of templates.
+After logging in, you will need to create your first set of templates.

 1. Create a template for a Verifiable Credential that you would like to issue:

-a) Navigate to the Credential Templates page and start a new template, like so:
+a) Navigate to the Credential Templates menu item and click 'Create New Template':

 ![Alt text](screenshots/AddCredTemplate.png)

-b) Give your template a 'Title', optionally a 'Description', add any 'Internal Notes' you might like to keep for posterity, and add the template itself:
+b) Provide a 'Title' (required), 'Description' (optional), any 'Internal Notes' you might like to keep for posterity (optional), and the 'Credential Template Json':

 ![Alt text](screenshots/CredTemplateMetadataFields.png)

-Here is the json that you can paste into that 'Credential Template Json' field:
+Below is a sample Credential Template JSON:

 ```json
 {